MicrosoftDocs/azure-docs/articles/media-services/latest/transform-generate-thumbnails-how-to.md

 ## Recommended reading and practice

-It is recommended that you become familiar with custom transforms by reading [How to encode with a custom transform - .NET](transform-custom-presets-how-to.md).
+It is recommended that you become familiar with custom transforms by reading [How to encode with a custom transform](transform-custom-transform-how-to.md).

 ## Transform code example